 If you like fishing, the owners even provide poles to borrow and worms for free.
 There just happened to be a bonfire the night we arrived, and they also provided free ingredients and equipment to make s’mores.
 The next morning, we were also treated to free coffee and pumpkin bread, which had been baked by the couple’s friend.

 If you come in the summer, they even have an outdoor pool.
 In all seasons, they have a rec room with tons of board games and free wifi.
 The bathrooms were also very clean, and the other campers were friendly.

-If camping isn’t your thing, there are also tons of cute Airbnbs.
-Here’s a list of my favorite Airbnbs in the Berkshires, including cozy cottages and quiet houses along the water.
+If camping isn’t your thing, there are also tons of cute cabins and apartment rentals.
+Here’s a log cabin on the lake in the woods, a stone cottage on the way to Mt.
+Greylock, and a charming two-bed apartment in Lee.
 If you prefer hotels, here are the top-rated ones.